 The game is very fast paced, and brilliant for filling 5 minutes.
 If there are a lot of players, you could always do a “knock out” style competition too.
 Syd and I had great fun playing this game, and I am pleased to announce that I am the champion!
 Poor Yeti got dumped into the bottom of the bowl a lot when we were snowed in last week…

-All told, the game is great fun and I'd recommend it.
-I love that it doesn't need batteries and can be played from start to finish in just a few minutes.
-Perfect if you have a little time to kill before bath time.
+All told, the game is great fun and I’d recommend it.
+I love that it doesn’t need batteries and can be played from start to finish in just a few minutes.
+This game is perfect if you have a little time to kill before bath time.
 Finally, you can buy Yeti In My Spaghetti here.